Observe the competition. Write a script to track ads of your targeted keyword list.

 Keep an Eye on The Quality Score of Your Google Ads

-Since its inception in 2005, pay-per-click (PPC) advertising campaigns have been preoccupied with the Google Ads Quality Score.
-But are you familiar with what it is and why you have to keep an eye on it?
-If you answered “no,” you are not the only one who feels this way.
+Since its launch in 2005, pay-per-click (PPC) advertising has revolved around the Google Ads Quality Score.
+But do you truly understand what it is and why it’s crucial to monitor?
+If you're unsure, you're not alone.